Hexerator

 Here is the help generated by hexerator --help:

---hard-seek <HARD_SEEK> Seek to offset, consider it beginning of the file in the editor
+--hard-seek <offset> Seek to offset, consider it beginning of the file in the editor

 --read-only Open file as read-only, without writing privileges